 Pregnancy and breastfeeding while taking Reyvow

-It’s not known if it’s safe to take Reyvow while pregnant.
+It’s not known whether it’s safe to take Reyvow while pregnant.
 Talk with your doctor if you’re pregnant or thinking of becoming pregnant before you start this medication.

-It’s also not known if it’s safe to breastfeed while taking Reyvow.
-It’s not known if the drug is present in human breast milk, or if it could cause side effects in a breastfed child.
+It’s also not known whether it’s safe to breastfeed while taking Reyvow.
+It’s not known whether the drug is present in human breast milk, or if it could cause side effects in a child who is breastfed.
 Talk with your doctor about feeding options for your child while you’re taking Reyvow.

 Misuse with Reyvow is possible.
-Misuse is when a medication is used in a way other than how it’s prescribed.
+Misuse is when a medication is taken in a way other than how it’s prescribed.

-While rare, it’s possible to feel a “high” or euphoria (intense feelings of happiness) while taking Reyvow.
+While rare, it’s possible to feel “high” or euphoric (intense feelings of happiness) while taking Reyvow.
 Some people may misuse Reyvow in an attempt to feel these effects.

 Only take Reyvow exactly as your doctor recommends.
 And never share Reyvow or any other medication that you’re prescribed.

-Reyvow is a prescription medication used to treat migraine.
+Reyvow is a prescription medication taken to treat migraine episodes.
 If you have questions about Reyvow, talk with your doctor or pharmacist.
 Some examples to get you started include:

-- Are there treatments I can take to prevent migraine?
+• Are there treatments I can take to help prevent migraine?

 Q: